Hoshi wo Sagashite...: Production

 Miki Morimoto, who is credited as "GamerMiki", worked at Sega and her first work for planning a game was for Hoshi wo Sagashite….
 The story of the game was created by Morimoto.
 Reflecting on Hoshi wo Sagashite… in an interview published in 1991, she said that she wished she had focused more on raising the Mio creatures within the game.
-When asked about what was the games true ending from its multiple endings, she responded that she did not believe there was an official ending and that it was left for players to interpret.
+When asked about the true ending from its multiple endings, she responded that she did not believe there was an official ending and it was left for the player to interpret.

-Rieko Kodama worked on the graphics for the game under the name "Phenix Rie".
-Kodama first worked with Sega on The Mark III hardware creating graphics for Champion Boxing (1984) and still created graphics for the system as recently as Phantasy Star (1988).
+Rieko Kodama worked on the graphics under the name "Phenix Rie".
+Kodama first worked with Sega on The Mark III hardware creating graphics for Champion Boxing (1984) and still made graphics for the system as recently as Phantasy Star (1988).
 She described making graphics for the system as being "a real struggle" as it allowed for very few colors.

 Release and reception

-Hoshi wo Sagashite... was released in Japan on April 2, 1988 for the Mark III.
+Hoshi wo Sagashite... was released in Japan on April 2, 1988, for the Mark III.
 It was one of the few games for the system that remained exclusive to Japan.
 Hoshi wo Sagashite... reached the second highest place in Famicom Tsūshin Top 10 Selling Sega games on May 20, 1988.

-From contemporary reviews, an anonymous writer in Comptiq found that the game might not be satisfying for players who wanted a more difficult adventure game, but would be perfect for people who want to enjoy graphics and conversations with the characters.
-They found the ending of the game "quite moving."
-In Beep, a reviewer commented the game was neither good or bad, recommending it to fans of Sega.
+From contemporary reviews, an anonymous writer in Comptiq found that the game might not be satisfying for players who wanted a more difficult adventure game, but would be perfect for people that enjoy graphics and conversations with the characters.
+They found the ending "quite moving".
+In Beep, a reviewer said the game was neither good nor bad, recommending it to fans of Sega.

 In a 2025 overview of the Master System, Nick Thorpe of Retro Gamer described the game as becoming "more renowned in recent years" due to the English fan translation being released.
 From retrospective reviews, Steven Barbato of Hardcore Gaming 101 complimented the game for its colorful presentation and relaxing compelling gameplay.
 Barbato said the games only real weakness was its tendency to rely on unintuitive choices to progress the story that he described as "typical of Japanese adventure games of the era."